parrt/msds501/notes/programming.md

 5. Print the average

 This problem is easy enough that most of us could code a solution without explicitly breaking it down in this manner; i.e., without having to formally plan it out.
 The point is that this template provides a framework to solve more difficult problems and you should get used to applying the template.
 At the very least, it's a way to get started on a project.

+Writing a program for a specific problem means figuring out what each of those steps are, though not all programs will use every step.

 but we'll need to break each of those steps further down into subtasks for all but the simplest problems.